 Type 3: Permanent urgent care

-These pets will be without their owners for >60 days due to a human health emergency.
+These pets will be without their owners for more than 60 days due to a human health emergency.
 These animals will be rehomed through AVHS adoptions.

-If you or a loved one needs this resource, animals can be transferred to family members with the owner’s consent if possible.
+If you or a loved one needs this resource, please contact us.
+Animals can be transferred to family members with the owner’s consent if possible.

 For additional information regarding care assistance through the AVHS Pets in Crisis Program, please contact the Special Programs Coordinator at email@example.com.